 Before viewing any of Wainwrights’ properties you will be required to complete our applicant card give basic information about all prospective occupant(s) of the property to see if you will be able to qualify for the property.
 As well as Landlord criteria, we will consider: sufficient income; employment history; number of occupants; and whether you have pets that would be residing in the property.

-If you are unable to provide satisfactory references or credit checks a tenancy may still be offered if a satisfactory guarantor is provided.
-The guarantor will be expected to sign a form to guarantee your legal commitments in the tenancy, including payment of rent if you default and the guarantor will need to provide satisfactory references and credit checks.
+If you are unable to provide satisfactory references or credit checks, a tenancy may still be offered if a satisfactory guarantor is provided.
+The guarantor will be expected to sign a deed of guarantee to cover your legal commitments under the tenancy, including payment of rent if you default, and will need to provide satisfactory references and credit checks.

-We will require a Holding Fee of one weeks rent.
+We will require a Holding Deposit of one week’s rent.
 Upon successful application, this will form part of the first month’s rental payment.

-Upon receipt of the holding fee, Wainwrights will reserve the property for 14 Days to allow credit checks and referencing to be carried out, after which time Wainwrights reserve the right to re-market the property.
-Assuming successful referencing results, the Holding Fee will be put towards the first month’s rental payment.
+Upon receipt of the holding deposit, Wainwrights will reserve the property for 15 calendar days to allow credit checks and referencing to be carried out, after which time Wainwrights reserve the right to re-market the property.
+Assuming successful referencing results, the Holding Deposit will be put towards the first month’s rental payment.

-At any stage after the Holding Fee has been paid to Wainwrights, should the applicant decide not to proceed with the property, the Holding Fee is Non-Refundable.
+At any stage after the Holding Deposit has been paid to Wainwrights, should the applicant decide not to proceed with the property, the Holding Deposit is non-refundable.
 The full amount will be retained by Wainwrights.

-If the application is unsuccessful having provided false or misleading information and/or we receive an unfavourable referencing result, Wainwrights will retain the full Holding Fee.
-This may also apply if the applicant fails to take all reasonable steps to provide information requested within the 14-day period, for example failure to supply necessary information for credit checks.
+If the application is unsuccessful having provided false or misleading information, and/or we receive an unfavourable referencing result, or the applicant or guarantor fail Right to Rent or credit checks, Wainwrights will retain the full Holding Deposit.
+This may also apply if the applicant fails to take all reasonable steps to provide information requested within the 15 calendar day period, for example failure to supply necessary information for credit checks.

 For properties in England, the Tenant Fees Act 2019 means that in addition to rent, lettings agents can only charge tenants (or anyone acting on the tenant’s behalf) the following permitted payments: